Office of Student Financial Aid (OSFA)

 - The pace of progress toward the degree or certificate must be at least 67%, which is determined by dividing the cumulative number of credits completed by the cumulative number of credits attempted.

-Note: Full-time or part-time enrollment is not a factor in determining the pace of progress or the time frame since only credits are the units of measurement.
+Note: Full-time or part-time enrollment is not a factor in determining the pace of progress or the time frame since the sole unit of measurement is credits.

 Consequences of Withdrawing from Courses